shossain/smolagents/examples/open_deep_research/README.md

 pip install -e .[dev]
 ```

 Then you're good to go!
-Run run.py, as in:
+Run the run.py script, as in:
 ```bash
 python --model-id "o1" --question "Your question here!"
 ```